influxdata/docs-v2/content/v2.0/query-data/common-queries/median.md

 ---

-Use the [`median()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/median/) to return all values within the `0.5` quantile (50th percentile) or the median value of input data.
+Use the [`median()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/median/) to return a value representing the `0.5` quantile (50th percentile) or median of input data.

-## Median calculation methods
+## Select a method for calculating the median
-Select from the following methods for calculating the median:
+Select one of the following methods to calculate the median:

 - [estimate_tdigest](#estimate-tdigest)
 - [exact_mean](#exact-mean)